MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ## Conclusion

-This tutorial walked you through creating a single component dapp using Vite, some basics of detecting wallet providers via EIP-6963, and managing the .
+This tutorial walked you through creating a single component dapp using Vite, some basics of detecting wallet providers via EIP-6963, and managing the state in React locally.

-You can see the [source code](https://github.com/MetaMask/react-dapp-tutorial/tree/local-state-final) for the final state of this dapp tutorial.
+You can see the [UPDATE TBD](https://github.com/MetaMask/react-dapp-tutorial/tree/local-state-final) for the final state of this dapp tutorial.

 As a next step, you can [create a React dapp with global state](react-dapp-global-state.md).